Shahar2612/Moveo_CryptoTask/README.md

 This data foundation enables future machine learning implementations to improve content recommendations and personalize the dashboard experience.

-## 🤖 AI Development Tools
+##  AI Development Tools

 This project was developed with the assistance of AI tools, primarily **Cursor** and **ChatGPT**.
 These tools were primarily used for:

 - **Debugging**: Troubleshooting errors, fixing bugs, and resolving configuration issues
 - **Architecture & Design**: Thinking through the "big picture" - project structure, MVC architecture, component organization, and system design decisions
 - **Problem Solving**: Working through complex technical challenges and finding optimal solutions
-- **Code Review**: Getting feedback on implementation approaches and best practices
+- **Code Review**: Getting feedback on implementation approaches and best practices, and writing README files as well

 The AI tools served as a collaborative partner in the development process, helping to accelerate development while maintaining code quality and architectural integrity.